 As a result of this rule, although many people who have experienced pregnancy loss feel as if they lost a baby, just as much as a pregnancy, yet their, and my baby is classed as a non-entitiy by law.
 You can’t register them on a legal family tree for example, although you can on a private one.
 Obviously the ‘where do we decide to draw the line on who isn’t and who is a human’ debate is hugely controversial.
 So drawing the line at where a pregnancy is considered viable for life outside the womb is a sensible one.
 I find this topic difficult as, although I am pro-choice and will defend the right of any woman to have control over her body, her choices and whether or not she has a child until the day I die, I do personally struggle with the fact that the little life that seemed so desperately real to me, is not classed as any such thing.

 Because it didn’t feel like loosing a blob of cells, it felt truely like loosing a baby.
-The loss, despite how early on it was 3-5 weeks, and how briefly I was pregnant, has impacted me hugely.
+The loss, despite how early on was, and how briefly I was pregnant, has impacted me hugely.
 I will grieve their loss for as long as I live, because I loved them, and will always love them.

 We think of this photo as our ‘family’ photo, and it is the only one we have.
 I was pregnant then, although it would be a couple of days later that I knew for sure, I had my suspicions by that point.
 Please excuse the unflattering angle 😂 We were on a walk, and conviniently under a tree here, so I thought I would share it.
 We have a few other tree pictures from that walk actually.
 It was a really great day out, even if the breaks on the car did fail.
 It wasn’t funny then, but we find it pretty funny looking back.